Arusha National Park Travel Guide

 Arusha National Park includes Tanzania's second-highest mountain, Mount Meru, with its rugged peaks and wooded foothills.
 Buffalo and giraffe can be seen here and, if you're very lucky, the elusive leopard.

 The main gate to the park opens into magical montane rain forest.
-This emerald area is a playground to a wide range of monkey that you may not see anywhere else, including the black-and-white Colobus and blue monkey.
+This emerald area is a playground for a wide range of monkeys that you may not see anywhere else, including the black-and-white Colobus and blue monkey.
 Look out, too, in the shadows beneath the trees for tiny duiker and dik-dik.

 An old volcano in the east of the park, Ngurdoto Crater stretches 3 km across and has steep sides and grassland and marsh in its bowl.
 There are a number of great viewpoints around its rim where you can stop to watch the warthog and buffalo grazing and wallowing below.

 Seven alkaline lakes are found in the northeast of the park, each a different, brilliant colour, due to the algae that grow in them.
-Many water birds live there including, depending on the time of year, flocks of flamboyantly-pink flamingo.
+Many water birds live here including, depending on the time of year, flocks of flamboyantly-pink flamingos.

 Scaling challenging Mount Meru is considered ideal preparation for climbing Mount Kilimanjaro.